San Francisco: Spanish era (1769–1821)

 Juan Bautista de Anza established the Presidio of San Francisco for the Spanish Empire in 1776.

 Mission San Francisco de Asís was founded by Padre Francisco Palóu on October 9, 1776.

 The Spanish Empire claimed San Francisco as part of Las Californias, a province of the Viceroyalty of New Spain.
-The Spanish first arrived in what is now San Francisco on November 2, 1769, when the Portolá expedition led by Don Gaspar de Portolá and Juan Crespí arrived at San Francisco Bay.
+The Spanish first arrived in what is now San Francisco on November 2, 1769, when the Portolá expedition, led by Don Gaspar de Portolá and Juan Crespí, arrived at San Francisco Bay.
 Having noted the strategic benefits of the area due to its large natural harbor, the Spanish dispatched Pedro Fages in 1770 to find a more direct route to the San Francisco Peninsula from Monterey, which would become part of the El Camino Real route.

-In 1774, Juan Bautista de Anza arrived to the area to select the sites for a mission and presidio.
+In 1774, Juan Bautista de Anza arrived in the area to select sites for a mission and presidio.
 The first European maritime presence in San Francisco Bay occurred on August 5, 1775, when the Spanish ship San Carlos, commanded by Juan Manuel de Ayala, became the first ship to anchor in the bay.

-Soon after, on March 28, 1776, Anza established the Presidio of San Francisco.
-On October 9, Mission San Francisco de Asís, also known as Mission Dolores, was founded by Padre Francisco Palóu.
+Soon after, on March 28, 1776, Anza established the Presidio of San Francisco and on October 9, Mission San Francisco de Asís, also known as Mission Dolores, was founded by Padre Francisco Palóu.
 In 1794, the Presidio established the Castillo de San Joaquín, a fortification on the southern side of the Golden Gate, which later came to be known as Fort Point.

 In 1804, the province of Alta California was created, which included San Francisco.
 At its peak in 1810–1820, the average population at the Mission Dolores settlement was about 1,100 people.